 During the next twelve months, we expect a further step change in the growth of the Company.
-Following FDP approval for both SGL and SSG & SSF Development area, we shall look to develop the 2176 km2 of the Development area.
-Existing production from SGL area is also expected to increase with the approval of FDP.
-We look forward to continue drilling success in both Pariwar and B&B. Negotiations on the new gas sales contract with GAIL are on-going.
-The Company is discussing connection arrangements to the pipeline for the additional gas which will enable connectivity to the national gas grid supplying customers in Gujarat, Rajasthan and Punjab.
+Production will increase upon the laying of the pipeline.
+We look forward to continued drilling success in both Pariwar and B&B. Negotiations on the new gas sales contract with GAIL/IOC/GIGL are ongoing.
+Connection to the HVJ pipeline (national pipeline Grid) will enable the Company to access more customers and realise better gas prices.